Key Difference – Working Memory vs Short Term Memory

 Working memory and Short term memory are two terms that often confuse most people, although there is a key difference between the two.
 Memory has a very complex definition.
 Due to its complex nature memory is defined and described in different ways.
 Working memory and short-term memory are two terms that are used synonymously.
 But it is important to understand that they actually mean two different things.
 These two terms are mostly used in psychological studies and neuroscience.

 The term “working memory” was introduced by Miller, Galanter and Pribram in 1960.
 Working memory is a theoretical concept which is used in cognitive psychology and neuroscience.
 If working memory could be considered as a system, it is the system which holds transitory information and processes which allows this information to be manipulated.
 Some processes that working memory holds are reasoning and comprehension.
 The subsystems of working memory may hold verbal memories, visual memories and controllers that allow manipulation.

 Sometimes working memory is used alternatively with the term short term memory.
 But these two are different.
 In fact, short-term memory is a part of working memory.
 In addition, working memory holds controllers which allow integration, disposal, and retrieval of short-term memory information.
 These processes are subjected to age.
 Therefore, working memory tends to decline with age.
 Several researchers have identified the parts of the brain such as frontal cortex, parietal cortex, anterior cingulate, and basal ganglia that are crucial for working memory’s functions.

 What is Short Term Memory?

-• Working memory is the system which comprises of short term memory, and also the structures and processes which helps in storing and manipulating information temporarily.
+Working Memory: Working memory is the system which comprises of short-term memory, and also the structures and processes which help in storing and manipulating information temporarily.